Aider-AI/aider/docker/README.md

 git config user.name "Your Name"
 ```

+## Limitations

-Be aware that when you use the in-chat `/run` command, it will
+- When you use the in-chat `/run` command, it will
 be running shell commands *inside the docker container*.
 So those commands won't be running in your local environment,
 which may make it tricky to `/run` tests, etc for your project.
+- The `/voice` command won't work.